MOGARRR/MOGARRR/README.md

 I'm a full-stack web developer and recent graduate of Lighthouse Labs' Web Development Bootcamp.
 I have a strong foundation in modern web technologies with a growing focus on e-commerce, accessibility, and performance.

-Before becoming a developer, I worked as a professional cook — a background that helps me how to work under pressure, work well in a team, and constantly improve.
+Before becoming a developer, I worked as a professional cook — a background that helps me to work under pressure, work well in a team, and constantly improve.
 The same skills I use to develop full-stack projects by myself or with some amazing people!

 ---

 ### 🔧 Tech Stack & Tools

-- **Languages**: JavaScript, Ruby, SQL, HTML, CSS
+- **Languages**: JavaScript, TypeScript, Ruby, SQL, HTML, CSS
-- **Frameworks**: React, Node.js, Express, Ruby on Rails, EJS
+- **Frameworks**: React, Next.js, Node.js, Express, Ruby on Rails, EJS
 - **Styling**: TailwindCSS, Bootstrap, Sass
 - **Databases**: PostgreSQL
 - **Tools**: Git, GitHub, Chrome DevTools, VS Code, Terminal